How to Deposit Bitcoin at a No-KYC Sportsbook: Step-by-Step Guide 2026

 Step 3: Choose a No-KYC Sportsbook

-• Stake (Trust Score 10.0/10) — The most trusted no-KYC platform globally.
+- Stake (Trust Score 8.3/10) — The top-rated no-KYC platform globally.
 Bitcoin deposits credit in 1 confirmation (~10 minutes).
 Withdrawals average 3.2 minutes.
-Zero KYC requests in our testing for withdrawals up to $25,000 equivalent.
+Low upfront KYC requests across all our tested withdrawal amounts.
 Referral code Y2ygl5g3 at stake.com/?c=Y2ygl5g3

-• Winz.io (Trust Score 8.0/10) — Crypto-only platform, the strongest structural anonymity.
-No fiat payment options means no bank-side KYC triggers.
+- Winz.io (Trust Score 8.0/10) — Crypto-only platform with no fiat payment options.
 Zero wagering welcome bonus unique in the industry.
+All withdrawals processed without ID verification in our testing.

 Step 4: Generate Your Sportsbook Deposit Address